Channel Coding

 Transport block size.
 The length of the transport block in bits.
 The function

-The number of code-blocks.
-This is positive integer determined based on
+The number of code blocks.
+This is a positive integer, determined based on

 - liftingSize: